Gideon-Kiprono/School-APP-MGMT-SYSTEM/README.md

 # School-APP-MGMT-SYSTEM
-system to managege student and teachers:
+System to managege student and teachers:
 ##Functionalities
 1.Dashbord - Check attendances and the status of students and staff 2.Login